BillyDM/billydm.github.io/content/blog/vitaliumverb-update.md

 # Addendum
 ---

-Someone was asking what the "minor improvements and optimizations added" were as mentioned in the readme, and I realized I forgot to mention it in my previous blogpost.
+Someone was asking what the "minor improvements and optimizations added" were as mentioned in the readme, and I realized I forgot to summarize this in my previous blogpost.

-Essentially it's just these two things:
+Essentially it's just these three things:
-* A stereo width parameter was added.
+* A stereo width parameter was added to the wet signal.
+* Parameter curves were tweaked to focus better on the sweet spots (and because I wanted to use nih-plug's built-in parameter curves as much as possible).
 * Runtime-evaluated constants like filter coefficients, gain amplitudes, chorus phase increments, and allpass matrices are only recalculated when their respective parameters have been changed (the original recalculated these every process cycle).